jmcnamara/XlsxWriter/dev/docs/source/introduction.rst

 `Spreadsheet::WriteExcel <http://search.cpan.org/~jmcnamara/Spreadsheet-WriteExcel/>`_
 and who is the maintainer of
 `Spreadsheet::ParseExcel <http://search.cpan.org/~jmcnamara/Spreadsheet-ParseExcel/>`_.
+The XlsxWriter module is a port of the Excel::Writer::XLSX.
+See the :ref:`ewx` section for a list of currently ported features.

 XlsxWriter is intended to have a high degree of compatibility with files produced by Excel.
-In most cases the files produced are 100% equivalent to files produced by Excel.
-In fact the
+In most cases the files produced are 100% equivalent to files produced by Excel and the
 `test suite <https://github.com/jmcnamara/XlsxWriter/tree/master/xlsxwriter/test/comparison>`_
-contains a range of test cases that verify the output of XlsxWriter against actual files created in Excel.
+contains a large number of test cases that verify the output of XlsxWriter against actual files created in Excel.

 XlsxWriter is licensed under a BSD :ref:`License` and is available as a ``git`` repository on `GitHub <http://github.com/jmcnamara/XlsxWriter>`_.